kangwijen/leoniq/README.md

 - Time range controls for 1 hour, 6 hours, 24 hours, and 7 days
 - Monitor tags, filtered dashboard views, and shareable filter URLs
 - Incident timeline on monitor detail pages
+- Recent incidents table on the dashboard with direct links to monitor detail pages
 - Uptime and latency sparklines in monitor lists
 - Per user webhook configuration
 - Severity aware alert deduplication with cooldown policies